isschrack/cmpm-121-D3-isschrack/README.md

 - Tokens can be picked up from cells by interacting with them
 - When a token is picked up, it disappears from the cell
 - The value of tokens is visible without clicking on the cell

+### Token Values

+- Tokens now have values based on powers of 2: 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024
+- This creates a more consistent crafting experience similar to the 2048 game
+- Only tokens with matching values can be crafted together

 ### Crafting System